 - Nutritional counseling

-Analytics MD provides a comparison analysis of this facility to other U.S. hospitals and medical centers.
+Analytics MD provides a comparative analysis of this facility to other U.S. hospitals and medical centers.
 Currently, Salem Township Hospital maintains an overall “A-” score, ranking it in the 70th percentile.
 The ranking is calculated using publicly available data that includes staff responsiveness, emergency care, patient flow, physician/patient communication, staff responsiveness, overall patient satisfaction and reported complications.
-A median to low score might indicate a high percentage of medical mistakes and errors that occur at the hospital.
+A medium to low score might indicate a high percentage of medical mistakes and errors that occur at the hospital.

 The standard of care in providing emergency services at Salem Township Hospital is crucial to the local community.
 Currently, the percentile rankings involving the emergency services provided at this facility include: